Imagine driving down a serpentine mountain road, with turquoise Adriatic Sea shining bright in the distance - Welcome to Budva!

 Public bus: There are no public buses or shuttle buses available to Budva directly from the airport.
 Instead, you have to walk 500 meters to the highway Jadranska magistral and catch a bus from there.
 The buses go every 30-45 min past the airport and cost only 3-4 euros.
 You can check schedules from Getbybus.
 The bus takes you to Budva bus station which is about 15-minute walk away from the Old Town.

-Taxi: A taxi trip from Podgorica airport to Budva costs around 40-60 euros, depending on your negotiation skills.
+Taxi: A taxi trip from Podgorica airport to Budva costs around 40-60 euros.
 Here again, it’s advisable to order the taxi in advance and get the price fixed for 40 euros.
 The journey takes around 70 minutes.

 Public bus: There are no public bus connections available from Podgorica airport.
 You have to take a taxi straight to Budva or to Podgorica bus station.
 It costs 10 euros and takes 15 minutes.
 From Podgorica bus station, there are constant bus connections to Budva which cost around 5-6 euros and take from 1 hour 20 minutes to 2 hours.